directus/directus/docs/reference/system/users.md

 First name for the new user.

 `last_name`\
-last name for the new user.
+Last name for the new user.

 ### Response